BraxtonAndrew/PACS-IT-Scripts/README.md

 # Welcome to the PACS IT Scripts Repository!

+## Disclaimer

+**Please review this README and carefully read each script before execution.** While I’ve included detailed instructions to ensure a smooth experience, a basic understanding of coding is recommended for optimal use.
+If you encounter any issues or have questions, feel free to reach out for assistance.

+These scripts are provided **"as-is"** and may require modifications to suit specific use cases.
+Please test scripts thoroughly before deploying them in production environments.
+Your feedback and contributions are invaluable—thank you for supporting this collaborative effort!

+---

+## About This Repository

-This is a collaborative space for sharing scripts created by team members to streamline and enhance our workflows.
-Here, you can find tools that make our processes more efficient, contribute improvements, and collaborate with your colleagues.
+This repository serves as a shared space for team members to contribute, access, and enhance scripts that streamline our workflows.
+By centralizing these tools, we aim to improve efficiency, foster collaboration, and leverage innovative solutions across the team.

 ### Purpose

-This repository aims to:
+The repository is designed to:

-- Provide a centralized location for managing and accessing useful scripts.
+- Provide a single location for managing and accessing useful scripts.
-- Facilitate collaboration and encourage continuous improvement of our tools.
+- Encourage collaboration and continuous improvement of our tools.
-- Share innovative solutions with the team.
+- Share innovative solutions that improve productivity and effectiveness.

+---

-### Contributing
+## Contributing

-We encourage contributions from all team members!
-If you have suggestions, encounter bugs, or want to share new scripts, please:
+We welcome contributions from all team members!
+If you'd like to share a new script, suggest improvements, or report bugs, please follow these steps:

-1. Open an issue in this repository.
+1. **Open an issue** in this repository to describe the bug, feature request, or suggestion.
-2. Submit a pull request with your suggested changes.
+2. **Submit a pull request** with your changes or additions.
-3. Reach out directly with feedback or ideas.
+3. Reach out directly to the repository maintainer with feedback or ideas.

-### Disclaimer

-These scripts are provided "as-is" and may need adjustments to suit specific use cases.
-Please use them responsibly and thoroughly test any scripts before deploying them in production environments.
-Thank you for your contributions and support!

 ---